-carrot halwa recipe with step by step photos and video – a traditional way of making delicious gajar ka halwa without any shortcuts or tweaks. by the way, at home we call carrot halwa as gajrela.
+carrot halwa recipe with step by step photos and video. this carrot halwa recipe shares the traditional way of making delicious gajar ka halwa without any shortcuts or tweaks. by the way, at home in punjabi language we call carrot halwa as gajrela.

-during winters, we make gajar halwa often. its a popular dessert in north india during winters.
+during winters, we make gajar halwa often. it is a popular sweet made in north india during winters.

-this traditional carrot halwa recipe uses just full fat milk, ghee and sugar to make the halwa. you don’t need khoya (evaporated milk) or condensed milk.
+this traditional carrot halwa recipe uses just full-fat milk, ghee and sugar to make the halwa. you don’t need khoya (evaporated milk solids) or condensed milk.

-we generally use red delhi carrots to make the halwa as they are tender and juicy. here i used organic english carrots to make the halwa. after some days again, i made the halwa and this time used the red delhi carrots. you can use any carrots. but just make sure they are not fibrous and dense. you can even use the orange ooty carrots to make the carrot halwa.
+we generally use red delhi carrots to make the halwa as they are tender and juicy. on occasions, i have also made carrot halwa with orange carrots. you can use any carrots – red, orange or black. but just make sure they are not fibrous and dense.

 - to make gajar halwa, it is important to buy tender and juicy carrots so that they are easy to grate. some arm work is needed to make this halwa as you have to first grate the carrots and then slow cook them in stove top and keep on stirring them on regular intervals.

-- i suggest to use a heavy iron kadai to make the halwa. the carrot halwa is simmered and simmered and stirred often. so that it should not get burnt, a really good kadai makes the job easier. you can also use a non stick kadai or a thick bottomed pan.
+- i suggest using a heavy iron kadai to make the halwa. the carrot halwa is simmered and simmered and stirred often. so that it should not get burnt, a really good kadai makes the job easier. you can also use a non-stick kadai or a thick bottomed pan.

-- 8 to 9 medium tender juicy carrots (gajar) - yields approx 4 to 4.5 cups grated carrots
+- 8 to 9 medium tender juicy carrots or 650 grams (gajar) - yields approx 4 to 4.5 cups grated carrots

 - 4 cups full fat organic milk

-- 10 to 12 tablespoon regular sugar or organic unrefined cane sugar or as required
+- 10 to 12 tablespoons regular sugar or organic unrefined cane sugar OR 180 to 190 grams sugar - add as required

-- 5 to 6 green cardamom (chotti elaichi) - powdered finely in a mortar-pestle or about 1/3 teaspoon cardamom powder
+- 5 to 6 green cardamom (choti elaichi) - powdered finely in a mortar-pestle or about ⅓ to 1 teaspoon cardamom powder

 - 1 pinch saffron strands (kesar) - optional